GammaTauAI/opentau/final_report.md

 This allows us to ignore any types given to the `hello` function, while transplanting types given to the `hello$inner` function and the `hello$inner$my_string` variable.

+\newpage

 #### Client

-Finally, we have implemented a client in Rust that manages the pipeline and queries the Codex API.
+We have implemented a client in Rust that manages the pipeline and queries the Codex API.
 The client will communicate with the compiler $K$, which is written in TypeScript and will send the outputs to Codex.
 The client can be downloaded from [https://github.com/GammaTauAI/opentau](https://github.com/GammaTauAI/opentau) and can be utilized by using the following terminal interface:

 ```
 USAGE: